-The FDA approved an alternative, less-invasive surgical method for implanting the HeartMate III heart pump in patients in January 2020.
+The FDA approved an alternative, less-invasive surgical method for implanting the HeartMate 3 in patients in January 2020.

-HeartMate III LVAD is an implantable circulatory support system comprising an LVAD pump, system controller and battery unit.
+The HeartMate 3 LVAD is an implantable circulatory support system comprising an LVAD pump, system controller and battery unit.

 The pump is connected to an external wearable system controller via a driveline that crosses the patient’s abdominal region.
 The system controller serves as a power and communication centre, providing information regarding the status of the pump and allowing clinicians to control and adjust its parameters.

-The power cable connectors join external power devices such as mobile power unit, power module or 14V Lithium-Ion batteries to the system controller.
+The power cable connectors join external power devices such as a mobile power unit, power module or 14V lithium-ion batteries to the system controller.

-The system uses Full MagLev™ flow technology for maintaining consistent blood flow, reducing stress.
-HeartMate III is the first commercially-approved Full MagLev flow technology-based centrifugal-flow LVAD.
+The system uses Full MagLev™ flow technology for maintaining consistent blood flow and reducing stress.
+HeartMate 3 is the first commercially approved Full MagLev flow technology-based centrifugal-flow LVAD.

-HeartMate III heart pump operates parallel to the heart and assists the weakened left ventricle in pumping blood to the aorta, increasing the blood flow mechanically.
-The pump can produce a blood flow rate up to 10lit /min.
+The HeartMate 3 heart pump operates parallel to the heart and assists the weakened left ventricle in pumping blood to the aorta, increasing the blood flow mechanically.
+The pump can produce a blood flow rate of up to 10L/min.

-The FDA approved the device based on a clinical study named MOMENTUM 3, the most extensive LVAD study in the world to determine patients’ need for short as well as long-term cardiac support.
-The study initially enrolled 294 patients and compared patient survival between the groups, using the HeartMate III LVAD and HeartMate II™ LVAS.
+The MOMENTUM 3 is the most extensive LVAD study in the world to determine patients’ need for short as well as long-term cardiac support.
+The study initially enrolled 294 patients and compared patient survival between the groups, using the HeartMate 3 LVAD and HeartMate II™ left ventricular assist system (LVAS).

-Approximately 86% of the patients implanted with HeartMate III LVAD showed six months of survival without any stroke or need for pump replacement, compared to 77% of patients using HeartMate II LVAS.
+Approximately 86% of the patients implanted with HeartMate 3 LVAD showed six months of survival without any stroke or need for pump replacement, compared to 77% of patients using HeartMate II.

-Among a total of 366 patients enrolled in the long-term clinical study, 77.9% using HeartMate III LVAD showed event-free survival for two years without any stroke or need for pump replacement, compared to 56.4% of the patients using HeartMate II LVAS.
+Among a total of 366 patients enrolled in the long-term clinical study, 77.9% using HeartMate 3 LVAD showed event-free survival for two years without any stroke or need for pump replacement, compared to 56.4% of the patients using HeartMate II.

-At two years, the survival rate of the patients using HeartMate III LVAD was 82.8%.
-The full result of the MOMENTUM 3 clinical study demonstrated high event-free survival, low adverse event rates, and improved quality of life in patients using the HeartMate III LVAD device.
+At two years, the survival rate of the patients using HeartMate 3 was 82.8%.
+The full result of the MOMENTUM 3 clinical study demonstrated high event-free survival, low adverse event rates, and improved quality of life in patients using the HeartMate 3 device.